Hi there. I'm Amy.

-But it doesn’t have to be this way.
 Change is possible if more of us are willing to do some work.

-How the gaps are leaving people behind
+How the gap is leaving people behind

 MA residents eligible for SNAP benefits but not receiving them